maxitg/SetReplace/Documentation/Generators/README.md

 However, the evaluation parameters of these systems have many similarities (e.g., all of them have `"MaxDestroyerEvents"` parameter and support both single- (deterministic) and multi- (nondeterministic) histories).
-To separate the specific systems from the specification of evaluation parameters, we use another function, [`GenerateMultihistory`](/Documentation/Generators/GenerateMultihistory.md) to specify these parameters.
+To separate the specific systems from the specification of evaluation parameters, we use another function, [`GenerateMultihistory`](GenerateMultihistory.md) to specify these parameters.
 This function is an example of a **generator**.

-Other generators such as `GenerateSingleHistory` and `GenerateFullMultihistory` are simpler to use (as they have fewer arguments), however, they are special purpose and are more limited in what they can do.
+[`GenerateMultihistory`](GenerateMultihistory.md) is the universal generator.
+It can generate everything that the specialized `GenerateSingleHistory` and `GenerateFullMultihistory` can produce.
+However, it is more verbose, which can make the code harder to read.

 ## Symbols